tc39/notes/meetings/2019-07/july-24.md

 POINT OF ORDER, no longer on topic.

-MS: I would like to move on to the second part of the presentation.  (continues presentation)
+MLS: I would like to move on to the second part of the presentation.  (continues presentation)

 YK: What exactly are the requirements that TC39 would put on namespaces, formally?

-MS: The modules in the `js` namespace would be formally standardized by TC39.
+MLS: The modules in the `js` namespace would be formally standardized by TC39.

 YK: If we added modules in the `js` namespace, it's not clear how we could stop a third-party from adding modules.
 It seems like we'd need to put in the spec to forbid that.

-MS: It seems like other implementers wouldn't want to use the `js` namespace.
+MLS: It seems like other implementers wouldn't want to use the `js` namespace.
 We can't stop people from adding things to the syntax language now.

 YK: If we can't disallow it, what do we do?

-MS: If we could disallow it, great, but …
+MLS: If we could disallow it, great, but …

 MM: It's important to remember what power standards body does and doesn't have.
 We're writing a spec that makes normative requirements.
 Being in the `js` namespace is a claim about what process it went through.
 They can put things there but then they won't be compliant with our spec.